A Routine MCA Assessment Flagged Financial Abuse in 2 Seconds. The Assessor Hadn't Consciously Registered It.

 Real challenges that care professionals face every day

-Staff not recognising subtle indicators of abuse
+Staff not recognising the ten categories of abuse

 Consistent across all staff

-Peace of mind
+Professional peace of mind

 CQC finding safeguarding documentation gaps

-Evidence of robust practice
+Evidence of safeguarding culture

 Traditional Documentation vs CareVoice